utkudk/Reinforcement-Learning-SoC/Week1/README.md

-# Assignment 2: Dynamic Programming
+# Assignment 1: Solving MDPs

-You will be implementing methods of dynamic programming in this assignment on sample MDPs.
+You will be finding optimal policies for sample MDPs in this assignment.

 ## Goal